StudioEtrange/tango/README.md

 * bash 4
 * git
 * docker engine
-* a standard linux OS
+* a standard linux host OS
 * a wildcard domain name that point to your host (*.domain.org)